magiama9/shopdesk/README.md

 This is an e-commerce application to manage and interact with an online storefront.
 Customers are able to view items for sale, add items to their shopping cart and make purchases.
 Store owners are able to manage their inventory, add and remove items for sale, and alter existing items.

-When adding items, administrators are able to upload images associated with the product, which are then stored on our server and served to end-users dynamically.
+When adding items, administrators are able to upload images associated with the product, which are then stored on an AWS s3 bucket and served to end-users dynamically.

 The deployed application is an example of a storefront that can be created with ShopDesk.
 ShopDesk allows the creation of a store with any products, design language, and features a user desires.